vapoursynth/vapoursynth/doc/functions/limiter.rst

 Limiter
 =======

-.. function:: Limiter(clip clip[, int min=0, int max=65535, int[] planes=[0, 1, 2]])
+.. function:: Limiter(clip clip[, float[] min, float[] max, int[] planes=[0, 1, 2]])
    :module: std

    Limits the pixel values to the range [*min*, *max*].

    *clip*
       Clip to process.
-It must have integer sample type, and bit depth between 8 and 16.
-If there are any frames with float samples or bit depth greater than 16, an error will be returned.

    *min*
       Lower bound.
+Defaults to the lowest allowed value for the input.
+Can be specified for each plane individually.

    *max*
       Upper bound.
+Defaults to the highest allowed value for the input.
+Can be specified for each plane individually.

    *planes*
       Specifies which planes will be processed.
 Any unprocessed planes